ethereum/consensus-specs/specs/_features/whisk/beacon-chain.md

 ## Introduction

-This document details the beacon chain additions and changes of to support the Whisk SSLE,
+This document details the beacon chain additions and changes of to support the Whisk SSLE.

 *Note:* This specification is built upon [Capella](../../capella/beacon-chain.md) and is under active development.